 Sure I was shocked and scared when three hours into my official motherhood I heard the phrase “Down syndrome.”
 However, no label could ever ever overpower the connection between us, my son and me.

 In the frantic worries of the next few weeks, I did not yet know how many more precious, wonderful moments awaited us.

 This week is Marcus’ 23rd Birthday, WHAT?!
 Nope.
-This is a #TBT post, originally posted 2 years ago.
-Now – Next Month is Marcus’ 25th Birthday!
-Whoa – much to celebrate while also looking forward to the many more joyous moments to come. –
+This is a re-re-post, originally posted 7 years ago.
+Now we’re coming up on Marcus’ 25th 30th Birthday!
+Whoa – much to celebrate while also looking forward to te many more joyous moments to come. –

 Thanks for stopping by, feel free to leave a note or